judasgutenberg/vic20_character_editor/README.md

 It looks like this could come in handy: http://sta.c64.org/cbm64pet.html

 I think I might have a couple broken VIC-20s in the attic back at my childhood home in Virginia.
+There's also most of a C-128.